ASU-EGR304-2025-F-206/EGR304-TechMinds/docs/02-Team-Organization.md

 > *“To create a user-friendly embedded system that enhances daily interactions by integrating seamless, reliable, and scalable technology—designed for real people and real-world use.”*

 This statement isn’t just words on a page.
 We refined it through back-and-forth edits, aligning it with what we’re excited to deliver.
 It reminds us to stay focused on the “why” behind our work.

-This statement was the result of multiple brainstorming sessions during our concept development phase.
-The final mission statement serves as a guiding principle for all design and implementation decisions.